How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 Celia handles it.

 Hold the Power button for one second or say Hey Celia, then say Take a screenshot.
-Celia confirms with a chime and the image lands in the Gallery.
-We measured a 0.8-second total time from voice command to saved file on the Mate 40 Pro.
+Celia confirms with a chime and the image lands in the Gallery within about a second of the command.

 On older Huawei phones that still ship with Google services, like the P30 family, Google Assistant handles the same command.
 Just say Hey Google, take a screenshot.
 Google’s own Assistant documentation states that the take a screenshot command runs locally on the device once trained, so the capture still works without an internet connection.